ready-1/M4300API_helpers/src/login/README.md

-# Login Helper
+# Login Endpoint Helper

-Helper module for authenticating with the device API.
+Implementation of the authentication endpoint for M4300 switches.

+## Overview

+This helper provides a type-safe interface for authenticating with M4300 switches and obtaining access tokens for subsequent API calls.

+### PDF Documentation Reference
+- Section 1.1: POST /login
+- Page: Authentication and Security

 ## Usage